Construction Manager Resume Guide: Arizona Edition (2026)

 Professional Certifications

-Industry credentials validate your management expertise and commitment to professional development: - CCM (Certified Construction Manager) - CMAA's credential demonstrating comprehensive CM knowledge2 - PMP (Project Management Professional) - PMI's gold-standard project management certification3 - LEED AP - Sustainability expertise for green building projects - OSHA 30 - Supervisory-level safety training
+Industry credentials validate your management expertise and commitment to professional development: - Arizona ROC License - Required for construction contracting6 - CCM (Certified Construction Manager) - CMAA's credential demonstrating comprehensive CM knowledge2 - PMP (Project Management Professional) - PMI's gold-standard project management certification3 - OSHA 30 - Supervisory-level safety training

 Best Resume Format

 The chronological format works best for construction managers because it demonstrates career progression through increasingly complex project assignments.
-Employers expect to see advancement from assistant PM to project manager to senior PM or construction manager.
+Arizona employers expect to see advancement from assistant PM to project manager to senior PM or construction manager.

 Why Chronological Format Works: